-Do Headings get my website ranked mire highly by search engines?
+Do Headings get my website ranked more highly by search engines?
 (H3)

 Headings aren’t a specific factor in how search engines rank your website.

-However, if you use Headings correctly and help the visitor find the content that is helpful, Google will value your content more highly, which is great for your website.
+But if you use Headings correctly and help the visitor find the content that’s helpful, Google will value your content more highly, which is great for your website.

 How to choose the right Heading

 I’m using another H2 above because I’m starting a new section about exactly how to choose the right heading.

 Use H1 only for Page or Post Title (H3 – another sub-heading)